playframework/playframework/documentation/manual/scalaGuide/advanced/http/ScalaHttpFilters.md

 @[routing-info-access](code/FiltersRouting.scala)

 > Routing tags are a feature of the Play router.
-If you use a custom router, or return a custom action in `Glodal.onRouteRequest`, these parameters may not be available.
+If you use a custom router, or return a custom action in `Global.onRouteRequest`, these parameters may not be available.

 ## More powerful filters